SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-26-pancoronavirus-vaccines.md

 with 8-12 variant spike proteins/RBDs, at a redundancy factor of 2-3.

-I guess it's come to that: we have to be _that_ clever to evade all the viruses we're dumpig into our population via climate change and animal habitat invasion.
+I guess it's come to that: we have to be _that_ clever to evade all the viruses we're dumping into our population via climate change and animal habitat invasion.

 We might not be this clever for the next one.
 Or we might be as slow as we were for this one.
 Or we might have so much superstitious vaccine defiance that it